The Floured Table

 Tart resting on a grey background with bowls and piping bag nearby

-The contrasting textures help make eating this tart a truly pleasurable sensory experience.
-There’s the buttery crumb of the pâte sucrée, the dense creamy chocolate layer, the airy whipped coffee mascarpone, and the powdery layer of cocoa on top.
+This is one of my favorite recipes to date.
+There's the buttery crumb of the pâte sucrée, the dense creamy chocolate layer, the airy whipped coffee mascarpone, and the powdery layer of cocoa on top.

 Chocolate coffee mascarpone tart on a grey background with cocoa powder and piping bag nearby